Harefield: Transport

 There is no tube or railway station in Harefield.
 However buses in the area link to Northwood and Uxbridge tube stations and Denham and Rickmansworth railway stations.
 Harefield is served by route 331 operating between Uxbridge and Ruislip, and route U9 between Uxbridge and Harefield Hospital.
+The Grand Union Canal, formerly the Grand Junction Canal, passes directly west of Harefield.